OsiPog/nix-config/README.md

   - Hyprland
   - Geforce RTX 3060 12GB with AMD Ryzen 3600

+- `floating-trees` - Home Server
+  - runs all services
+  - backup server for all other hosts

-- `blind-spots` - Home Server (just an old laptop)
+- `blind-spots` - External Backup Server (just an old laptop)
-  - Nextcloud
-  - Forgejo
+  - backup of the backup in a different geographical location

 ## Guides to remember